crewagreementworkshop/exploring_crew_agreements/index.md

 **‘Publish Early, Publish Often’: What advice does a maritime journal editor have for emerging scholars?**

-5 November, 2024 - Tuesday at 2pm Newfoundland Time (UTC -2:30)
+5 November, 2024 - Tuesday at 2pm Newfoundland Time (UTC -3:30)

+Please Note: *North America leaves Daylight Savings Time on November 3rd, 2024.*

 For this session, Dr. Michelle Turner, editor of *[Mainsheet](https://www.mainsheet.mysticseaport.org/about)*, will join us.
 Her video of introduction will be made available for advance viewing.
 No later than **October 28** post a question for Dr. Turner to answer at the real-time session at [our Maritime Workpshops email](infomarworkshops@gmail.com).